factorialco/factorial-one/packages/react-native/src/components/Icon/README.md

 # Icon Component

-The Icon component is used to render SVG icons from the Factorial One Design System in React Native applications.
+The Icon component is used to render SVG icons from the F0 Design System in React Native applications.

 ## Import Pattern